 How Should Dog Food Be Prepared for Humans?

 Most dog foods don’t need to be prepared for human consumption.
 However, if you’re trying to make the product more palatable, heat it and add a few of your favorite spices or flavorings before eating it.

 Regardless of whether you’ve opted for wet canned food or dry kibble, technically, the food doesn’t need to be prepared to be safe for human consumption.
 Kibble and wet foods have been pre-cooked in the manufacturing facility, meaning most foodborne pathogens have been eliminated.

 The only exception to this rule is if you’ve chosen to consume freeze-dried raw dog food.
-In this instance, you’ll want to heat the product until its protein source reaches its safe internal temperature.
-If unsure of what that is, I highly recommend referring back to this guide.
+You’ll want to heat the product until its protein source reaches its safe internal temperature.
+If unsure of what that is, I highly recommend referring to this guide.

-However, if you’re trying to make dog food more palatable, heating it will do you a favor either way.
-The process will immensely help the product’s texture and flavor, so always opt to heat dog food before consuming it.
+However, if you’re trying to make dog food palatable, heating it will do you a favor either way.
+The process will immensely help the product’s texture and flavor, so always heat dog food before consuming it.

 Humans can eat dog food for survival.
 However, they can only do so in the short term.
 Generally speaking, consuming dog food for more than a month will expose you to a wide range of foodborne illnesses and nutrient deficiencies, both of which can lead to death in extreme cases.